5 Types of Shower Curtain Rods: Which Style is Best for You?

 This shower curtain is pretty ‘straight’ forward (see what I did there?).

-This is what you think of when you picture a standard shower curtain rod, it goes straight across from one end to the other.
+Straight shower rods are what you think of when you picture a standard shower curtain rod, it goes straight across from one end to the other.

 Straight rods can come as either fixed or adjustable.